ghali007/Fire-detection/README.md

 - Training and testing modes
 - Data augmentation
 - Several state-of-the-art models.
+- Dataset of fire-like objects such as sunrise, light, sunset, etc...
 - Able to use **any** dataset
 - Evaluation including precision, recall, f1 score, average accuracy.